 - 3.1 We conduct all of our business in an honest and ethical manner.
 UNISEM take a zero-tolerance approach to bribery and corruption and are committed to acting professionally, fairly and with integrity in all our relationships and business dealings wherever we operate and to implementing and enforcing effective system to counter bribery. - 3.2 We will uphold all laws relevant to countering bribery and corruption.
-We remain bound by the laws of the Malaysia, including Anti-Corruption Act 1997 (ACT 575), in respect of our conduct both at home and abroad. - 3.3 Corruption and bribery are criminal offences and are punishable for individuals by up to ten years' imprisonment and unlimited fine, and if the Company is found to have taken part in corruption we could face an unlimited fine and face damage to our reputation. - 3.4 In this Policy "third party" means any individual or organization we come into contract with at work, and includes actual and potential customers, supplies, distributors, business contacts, agents, advisers, consultants, subcontractors and joint ventures partners. - 3.5 To address these risks we have taken the following steps:- - 3.5.1 Implement an anti-corruption and bribery policy; - 3.5.2 Perform regular corruption risk assessment on our operations and review findings; - 3.5.3 Take steps to implement training programmes for all individual operating in areas of the organization that are identified as high risk; and - 3.5.4 Regular review and update to this Anti-Corruption and Bribery Policy.
+We remain bound by the laws of the Malaysia, including Anti-Corruption Act 2009 (ACT 575) and Anti-Corruption Commission (Amendment) Act 2018 (A1567), in respect of our conduct both at home and abroad. - 3.3 Corruption and bribery are criminal offences and are punishable for individuals and the Company by up to ten to twenty years' imprisonment and fine, and if the Company is found to have taken part in corruption we could face a fine, officer will be liable for the offences unless necessary due diligence exercise and adequate procedures to prevent the offence and face damage to our reputation. - 3.4 In this Policy "third party" means any individual or organization we come into contract with at work, and includes actual and potential customers, supplies, distributors, business contacts, agents, advisers, consultants, subcontractors and joint ventures partners. - 3.5 To address these risks we have taken the following steps:- - 3.5.1 Implement an anti-corruption and bribery policy; - 3.5.2 Perform regular corruption risk assessment on our operations and review findings; - 3.5.3 Take steps to implement training programmes for all individual operating in areas of the organization that are identified as high risk; and - 3.5.4 Regular review and update to this Anti-Corruption and Bribery Policy.